Damoz1606/expense-tracker-frontend/README.md

 ## External Libraries

-This system used custom libraries to work, by default used Next.js basic configuration so it used Tailwind
+This system used external libraries to work, by default used Next.js basic configuration so it used Tailwind

 ### Shadcn